 The arch is that slightly hollow part in the middle of your foot.
 This area works very hard in supporting the body while standing or walking.
 It holds bones, tendons, and ligaments that allow the foot to support your weight.
 If you have been feeling discomfort in this part, pay attention to your arch the next time you buy shoes.

+Shoes with a good foundation have the right support.
 If you were to choose between comfortability and design, always choose the first one.

 So to check for shoe flexibility, do the ‘bending’ test below:

 - Bend the shoe and the sole – it should show a V form flexibly.